DevExpress-Examples/out-of-maintenance-edit-references-properties-in-batch-edit-mode/README.md

 ![Cascade](Images/Cascade.gif)

 ## Performance on Large Data Sources
 This item shows how the lookup editor handles large data sources.
-The demonstrated lookup has 100,000 rows and [Server mode](https://docs.devexpress.com/eXpressAppFramework/113683/Concepts/UI-Construction/Views/List-View-Data-Access-Modes) is enabled in its model.
+The demonstrated lookup has 100,000 rows and [Server mode](https://docs.devexpress.com/eXpressAppFramework/113683/Concepts/UI-Construction/Views/List-View-Data-Access-Modes) enabled in its model.
+This feature is available only in Batch Edit mode.

 ![LargeDataDemo](Images/LargeDataDemo.gif)